The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki StrMB.md

-> [!NOTE]
-            [[StrSafe#stripSlashes()]] is not recursive.
-If you want to apply this function to multidimensional array, you need to use a recursive function.> [!TIP] [[StrSafe#stripSlashes()]] can be used if you aren't inserting this data into a place (such as a database) that requires escaping.
-For example, if you're simply outputting data straight from an HTML form.

 ### ### Un-quotes a quoted string

 _Backslashes are removed: (backslashes become single quote, double backslashes are made into a single backslash)._